envoyproxy/gateway/site/content/en/latest/design/eg-metrics.md

           protocol: grpc
 ```

-+ The following is an example to enable prometheus metric and send metric via Open Telemetry sink to OTEL HTTP Collector at the same time.
++ The following is an example to disable prometheus metric and send metric via Open Telemetry sink to OTEL HTTP Collector at the same time.

 ``` yaml
 apiVersion: gateway.envoyproxy.io/v1alpha1